bindrap/OwnClaude/README.md

-# OwnClaude
+# PBOS AI (formerly OwnClaude)

-A terminal-based AI assistant that performs computer tasks on your behalf - from opening applications and managing files to helping with coding and answering questions.
-Your personal AI companion for productivity and automation.
+A terminal-based PBOS AI companion (Personal Bot Operating System) that performs computer tasks on your behalf - from opening applications and managing files to helping with coding and answering questions.
+Your personal AI copilot for productivity and automation.

 ## Overview

-OwnClaude is a command-line AI assistant designed to help you control your computer through natural language commands.
-Whether you need to open your email, close browsers, edit Excel files, write code, or get quick answers, OwnClaude handles it all from your terminal.
+PBOS AI is a command-line assistant designed to help you control your computer through natural language commands.
+Whether you need to open your email, close browsers, edit Excel files, write code, or get quick answers, PBOS AI handles it all from your terminal.

 ## Features